Jingtian1989/matrix/README.md

 ##	Testing Result

-	I run the program on a AMD 4-physical core with -t 4 (4 threads each bonding to a different cpu), -s 1024 (1024 square matrix), the -m 1 (no_cache_conflict) ha- d a 50% performance promoting than -m 0 (cache conflict).
+	I run the program on an AMD 4-physical core with -t 4 (4 threads each bonding to a different cpu), -s 1024 (1024 square matrix), the -m 1 (no_cache_conflict) had a 50% performance promoting than -m 0 (cache conflict).

 ##	How To Use It